 Sharyn is currently employed on a casual basis with the Recovery College, South Eastern Sydney Local Health District as a peer educator (consumer).
 In that capacity she has co-produced and co-facilitated courses such as Navigating the Mental Health System Maze and Introduction to Mindfulness.

-Sharyn was elected to the Board in 2006.
+Sharyn was elected to the Board in 2006 and is Deputy Chair.

 Jill Faddy, OAM, B.A., Dip.
 Psych, MAPS